kang-theo/VSCode-LaTeX-Inkscape/Customized/README.md

 ### Usage

-1. Define a in notes project folder, modify the project path to the notes folder in setting.json.
+1. Specify a note project folder, modify the project path to the note folder in setting.json.
 It must have a folder called "Figures".
-Keys below must be invoked when cursor is in a note tex file.
+Keys in steps below must be invoked when cursor is in a tex file.
-2. ``ctrl+i w``: Invoke inkscape-figures watch(fswatch is really used) to watch the notes project folder.
-If .svg is generated without pdf and pdf_tex, then generate them.
+2. ``ctrl+i w``: Invoke inkscape-figures watch (fswatch is actually used) to watch the note project folder, in case that **.svg** is generated without **.pdf** and **.pdf_tex**.
+This will  monitor the folder and generate them.
 3. ``ctrl+i c``: Automatically create inkscape document and insert the figures in a note tex file.
    It does:
-   1) Copy the content under cursor (normally the figure name) into your clipboard
+   1) Copy the content under cursor (normally the figure name) into your clipboard.
    2) Delete that copied content and insert a snippet defined in latex.json (defined in vscode->user.snippets->latex.code-snippets).
-   3) Lastly, send a command in a terminal by command runner, with the command inkscapeCreate(defined in vscode setting.json).
-This command will open a new document with name specified in 1) and insert snippet for figures in tex file.
+   3) Lastly, send a command in a terminal by command runner, with the command ``inkscapeCreate`` (defined in vscode setting.json).
+This command will open a new document with name specified in 1) and insert snippet for figures in the tex file.
-   4) Draw pictures in inkscape and save the project(command+s), and rename the caption in the note tex file.
+   4) Draw pictures in inkscape and save the project (command+s), and rename the caption in the note tex file.
    5) Rebuild tex and check the pdf updated to see the effect.
 4. ``ctrl+i e``: Open the figures (with ''choose'') again to modified them as needed later.